 Early Years Policy and Practice - 30 credits

 Curriculum Perspectives - 30 credits

-An Introduction to Research - 30 credits
+Introduction research methods through current issues - 30 credits

 How will I be taught and assessed?